 4. Thin linens

 I use these for proofing bread and for straining scrap vinegar, broths, beet kvass, yogurt and so on.
 I also cover my large jars of kombucha with very thin cloths.
 The thinner the better.
-Cheesecloth doesn’t work for me.
+Typical cheesecloth you find at the grocery store doesn’t work for me.
 I find it difficult to handle and the weave too loose.

 Another bonus of thin linens—they require less space in the washing machine and consume less water to wash.
 (For the bathroom, I go for small, thin towels also.
 Certain people I live with dislike my penchant for efficient drying off, but we don’t really need body-size towels so thick I can fit only two in a load of laundry.)